 Plein air painting is agile painting

-In the last year, I’ve been working on ways to take digital breaks.
+In the last year, I’ve been working on finding better ways to take digital breaks.
 Between my UX job, writing, and other web projects, I spend way too much time in the digital space.
 Instead of being hunched over my laptop for hours, day after day, I wanted to get outside and enjoy the world around me.
 Art has been part of my life for many years and I want to create more things.
 Eventually, I’d like to create a body of work, but that’s a whole other story.

 Plein air painting is what the French call “en plein air”, meaning “in the open air”.
 Artists leave their studios and bring their easels, paints, and whatever else they need outdoors to capture the light and landscape.
 It’s exciting, challenging, and a perfect way to gain a new appreciation for the environment.

 It’s winter here in Minnesota, and I take advantage of any break in the cold snaps to get out and paint.
 During this season, I’ve had time to reflect back on last summer when I took over a Meetup group and organized “paint out” excursions.
 It taught me a lot about organizing groups and what unpredictable situations may arise (i.e. the park we were supposed to paint at was under construction).
 It’s a good time to start planning ahead for plein air season and determine my goals in the upcoming months.

 My full-time job is working on a UX team in an agile environment.
 I design and help develop enterprise software.
 When comparing this to plein air painting, they seem very different, no doubt.
 There are lessons to be learned from my painting hobby that I carry over into my professional design work.